BenCuff/github-pages-test/docs/rap-framework.md

 {% include sources-text.md %}

-For an introduction on what RAP is, and what benefits it can bring, please see the [introduction to RAP page](rap)”.
+For an introduction on what RAP is, and what benefits it can bring, please see the [introduction to RAP page](rap).

+### How to use this framework

 The framework outlined on this page includes a number of standards to work towards when developing and improving upon a Reproducible Analytical Pipeline (RAP).
 We present bronze, silver and gold standards, offering major benchmarks to work towards, with each subsequent standard reflecting a more transparent, reproducible and robust pipeline.
 You do not need to aim for gold for every project; instead, the standard you should aim for depends on the needs of the project.